What is the law?

 The law overview

-Under Clause 146A of the Environmental Planning and Assessment Act 1979, and Division 7A of Part 9 of the Environmental Planning and Assessment Regulation 2000, smoke alarms are required in all buildings in NSW where people sleep.
-The smoke alarms must meet the requirements of Australian Standard AS 3786, Smoke alarms.
-These provisions came into effect on 1 May 2006.
+To learn more about the law view Clause 146A of the Environmental Planning and Assessment Act 1979, and Division 7A of Part 9 of the Environmental Planning and Assessment Regulation 2000

 It's up to you to protect your family and your home.

-Your landlord is responsible for ensuring your residency meets the minimal requirements of having at least one working smoke alarm installed on every level of your home.
+It’s the law that your landlord is responsible for ensuring your residence meets the minimal requirements of having at least one working smoke alarm installed on every level of your home.

 Landlords are responsible for the installation of smoke alarms in rented premises.

-After the tenancy begins, the tenant is responsible for replacing the battery if needed in battery-operated smoke alarms.
+After a tenancy begins, the tenant is responsible for replacing the battery if needed in battery-operated smoke alarms.
 Hard-wired smoke alarm back-up batteries are to be replaced by the landlord.

-Where a smoke alarm is of the type that has a replaceable battery, the landlord must put a new battery in at the commencement of a tenancy.
+Where a smoke alarm has a replaceable battery, the landlord must put a new battery in it when a tenancy begins.

-After the tenancy begins, the tenant is responsible for replacing the battery if needed.
-However, if the tenant is physically unable to change the battery the tenant is required to notify the landlord as soon as practicable after becoming aware of the need for it to be replaced.
+After this, the tenant is responsible for replacing the battery if needed.
+However, if the tenant is physically unable to change the battery the tenant is required to notify the landlord as soon as practicable after becoming aware that it must be replaced.

-The tenant is not responsible for the replacement of batteries in ‘hard-wired’ smoke alarm systems that have battery back-up.
-This is the responsibility of the landlord.
+The tenant is not responsible for replacing batteries in ‘hard-wired’ smoke alarm systems that have battery back-up.
+This is the landlord’s responsibility.

-The condition report section of the tenancy agreement must include a specific reference to smoke alarms so that tenants and landlords are able to note and comment on the presence of smoke alarms at the beginning and end of the tenancy.
+The condition report section of the tenancy agreement must include a specific reference to smoke alarms so that tenants and landlords can note and comment on the presence of smoke alarms at the beginning and end of the tenancy.

-Owners of residential properties who rent out their premises as holiday accommodation are responsible for installing smoke alarms and replacing batteries.
+Owners of residential holiday accommodation are responsible for installing smoke alarms and replacing batteries.

-Other laws apply to boarding houses and backpackers.
+Other laws apply to boarding houses and backpacker accommodation.

 For caravans and motorhomes

-Caravans and campervans have limited escape options in fire events.
-You have just a few seconds to get out of a burning caravan, because they are made of lightweight and highly combustible fittings and fires can take off frighteningly fast.
-So the warning a smoke alarm gives can mean the difference between life and death.
+Caravans and campervans, made of lightweight and highly combustible fittings have limited escape options in fires.
+With just a few seconds to get out of a burning caravan, the warning from a smoke alarm can mean the difference between life and death.

-Legislation states that the smoke alarm must be fitted with a "hush" button allowing the occupant to silence the alarm for ten minutes.
+The law also says the smoke alarm must be fitted with a "hush" button that allows the alarm to be silenced for ten minutes.